Dr. Roberta Chevrette

 gendered representation, queer, and feminist theory

-critical race and whiteness studies
+postcolonial, race, and whiteness studies

-public memory and public culture
+public memory and nationalism

 Biography